Stella Dadzie: Activism and work

 Dadzie has written widely on curriculum development and good practice with black adult learners, and the development of anti-racist strategies with schools, colleges and youth services.
 Her poetry has been published in Tempa Tupu!
 Africana Women's Poetic Self-Portrait (Africa World Press, 2008), and in the 2019 anthology New Daughters of Africa (edited by Margaret Busby).

-In 2020, Verso published a new book by Dadzie, A Kick in the Belly: Women, Slavery & Resistance, which explores how enslaved women "kicked back" against slavery.
+In 2020, Verso published a new book by Dadzie, A Kick in the Belly: Women, Slavery and Resistance, which explores how enslaved women "kicked back" against slavery.
+She has said that the seeds for the book were planted some decades earlier when she took time off from teaching to study at SOAS, University of London, working on an MA thesis that led her to focus on Jamaica and what life was like for women living on the plantation.
+As she writes: "I came to realize that studying history was like detective work.
+However bloodied or one-sided the evidence, it could be interrogated and interpreted in an infinite number of ways.
+Then as now, lying by omission was common practice, and nowhere was this more apparent than in regard to black and brown-skinned women.
+The records, diaries, plantation inventories, abolitionist debates, much of the primary evidence, in fact, had either been written, compiled or interpreted by white males who assumed their experience was not only central but all-embracing.

+So, despite immersing myself in specialist history texts for months on end, my question continued to rankle: in over 400 years of slavery, with all of its documented horrors, what happened to the women?

+The TLS review of A Kick in the Belly commented that Dadzie "puts a narrative of empowerment and hope at the centre of the brutal history of slavery. ...
+It is a necessary addition to discussions of the legacies of slavery in Britain."

 Pluto's 2021 edition of Black People in the British Empire by Peter Fryer carries a foreword by Dadzie, as does the book Hairvolution: Her Hair, Her Story, Our History, by Saskia Calliste and Zainab Raghdo (Supernova Books, 2021).

 Dadzie's papers are held at the Black Cultural Archives, where they are among the most visited collections.